jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 ###### Create New Wallet

 Clicking on "Create a new Wallet" will bring you to the following screen.
 Give your wallet a name and make sure to have `Descriptor Wallet` enabled under `Advanced Options`.
-Congratulations, You've created your first descriptor wallet!
+Hit `Create`.
+Congratulations, you've created your first descriptor wallet!

 ![descriptor](https://imgur.com/xIuT09U.png)